juraijvu/infiniqode-final/INSTALLATION.md

    psql -U postgres

    # Create database
-   CREATE DATABASE digitalcraft_local;
+   CREATE DATABASE InfiniQode_local;

    # Create user (optional, you can use postgres user)
-   CREATE USER digitalcraft WITH PASSWORD 'your_secure_password';
+   CREATE USER InfiniQode WITH PASSWORD 'your_secure_password';

    # Grant privileges
-   GRANT ALL PRIVILEGES ON DATABASE digitalcraft_local TO digitalcraft;
+   GRANT ALL PRIVILEGES ON DATABASE InfiniQode_local TO InfiniQode;

    # Exit psql
    \q